Skip to contents

 year_to NULL End year, inclusive; NULL = no upper bound

-level "all" "all" — statewide + county; "state" — statewide only (much faster); "county" — county-level only
+level "all" "all" — statewide + county + precinct; "state" — statewide only (fastest); "county" — county-level only; "precinct" — precinct-level only

 include_vote_methods FALSE If TRUE, also return vote-method breakdown tables